QR Code for Wedding Pictures – Ready in 5 minutes

 How to generate a QR code for wedding pictures

-Creating a QR code for wedding photos is quick and easy.
+Creating a QR code for wedding pictures is quick and easy.
 However, choosing the right QR code generator can make a huge difference.
 For dynamic QR codes that you can edit, track, and customize, our tool is a great option.

 Step 1: Go to Dashboard

-Simply click on the Create Code button.
+Click on the Create Code button.

 Step 2: Choose a QR Code Type

-Step 3: Upload your Photos
+Step 3: Add your shared storage URL

 Step 4: Customize your QR Code (Optional)